eic/drich-dev/README.md

 general guidance of the modules relevant for RICH development.
 It shows their dependences, calls, and data flow.

+See also [the collection of links](doc/links.md) to various resources and dRICH implementations.

 ## Notes for ATHENA
 - This repository was used for development of the ATHENA dRICH and pfRICH; it has since been modified to support the Project Detector of the EIC